bcgov/queue-management/documentation/Readme.md

     - under Groups, under Available Groups, join theq_internal_user
     - under Role Mappings, select internal_user, add selected, should see under assigned role
 1. Go to Clients, edit account, scope, set full scope allowed to ON
-## Setup Flask Python API Container:

-Ensure you have python 3.
-I also had to install: gcc, python3-venv, libmysqlclient-dev and python3-dev installed.

 ## To use FRONTEND: